haietza/moodle-webservice_restalexa/README.md

-moodle-webservice_restjson
+moodle-webservice_restalexa
 ================================

-REST webservice protocol based on the standard core REST webservice, but with added support for JSON & XML payloads and supports using HTTP ACCEPTS headers for determining response format.
+REST webservice protocol based on the standard core REST webservice, but with added support for JSON payloads and supports the local_alexakill plugin for Amazon Alexa skill integration with Moodle.

 Installation
 ------------

-Simply place the filter files in ./webservice/restjson
+Simply place the filter files in ./webservice/restalexa

 Setup
 -----